reslp/phylociraptor/README.md

 Local computer or solitary server:

 - Linux or MacOS operating system
 - globally installed singularity 3.4.1+
 - installed snakemake 6.0.2+ (best in an anaconda environment)

+or

+- Docker (this is still experimental; see information belwo)

 On a cluster: